SansegoTek/DFKQuestRunner/README.md

 ## Save the private key
  - [Export your private key](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key) from MetaMask
  - Save the private key into a text file.
 Make sure there are no spaces, newlines or any other whitespace around it
- - As above - **Be careful with this file.
+ - As above - **be careful with this file.
 At a minimum, do not save it anywhere easily discoverable, or anywhere within a Git folder.**

 ## Edit config.json